 Don't feel the necessity to check on your baby every five minutes while he or she is crying.
 If you go into your baby's room, try to do so without being seen.
 If necessary, move the crib so you can see the baby but the baby can't see you.
 If you feel you must soothe the child, go in briefly and pat him or her on the back.
 With a soft voice, say, "It's all right," then quietly leave.
 As a result, your baby will do one of two things; be comforted and fall asleep or roar even louder.

 If your baby chooses the latter, don't be discouraged!
 The crying only means he or she has not developed the ability to settle himself or herself.
 That goal is precisely what you are working toward.

-- Comforting your crying baby is labelled "sleep manipulation"
+- Helping your baby fall asleep is labelled "sleep manipulation"

-- "Crying proves that his ability to settle himself is developing!"
+- Baby's distress is portrayed as a positive thing: "Crying proves that his ability to settle himself is developing!"

 Moms who have made the transition from sleepless nights to peaceful sleep report that their children not only gain the advantage of continuous nighttime sleep, but their daytime disposition also changes.
 They appear happier, more content, and definitely more manageable.

 (1) Sleeping is not a "fundamental skill" to be taught.
 All mammals will sleep when they are tired; they don't need to be trained to do so.
 Ezzo's training will teach them not to cry, because they soon learn crying is ineffective.
 Sleep will come, of course, but not because the child has learned a "skill," but because the baby is resigned to sleep from exhaustion, boredom or despair.

 (2) Parents with common sense who love their babies give them what they need.
 Young children need the security they get from having parents with the compassion, empathy, and patience it takes to care for them, day AND NIGHT, in those early years to establish life-long relationships.